FaithEst/alx-low_level_programming/0x08-recursion/README.md

 1. Why is it so important to dream?
 Because, in my dreams we are together
 2. Dreams feel real while we're in them.
 It's only when we wake up that we realize something was actually strange
 3. You mustn't be afraid to dream a little bigger, darling
+4. Once an idea has taken hold of the brain it's almost impossible to eradicate